mohamedrias/NYTPopularNews/README.md

 ## Functionalities

 - Fetching the most popular articles
-- Displaying the article details wiht image
+- Displaying the article details with image

 ## Key Components